-The new facial recognition software and automatic temperature testing equipment has arrived and are being set up ready for use.
+The new facial recognition software and automatic temperature testing equipment has arrived and is now set up ready for use.
 This equipment makes it easier for staff to sign in and get temperature testing entry approval in these COVID-19 times.
 We purchased two new computers and ancillary equipment to allow this system to be installed.

 The facial recognition software with temperature testing allows for a smoother access for staff entering the facility.
 Prior to this each staff member needed to be temperature tested by the RN or the administration receptionist before they could enter for work.
-Bundaleer Lodge device will be up and running after the 29th November and Algester Lodge will be up and running in early December.
+Algester Lodge device is up and running.